 In the next post, I’ll be sharing the exact method I used to get me to this point in time, where I’m strong and happy and alcohol free without any struggle.
 I use the term alcohol free to mean that alcohol isn’t a part of my life.

-The bottom line lies with your subconscious mind and it’s best to pull it on board with your decision to stop drinking alcohol, (even if only for a short period), before you actually stop.
+The bottom line lies with your subconscious mind and it’s best to pull it on board with your decision to stop drinking alcohol before you actually stop.